pflaeging/kubernetes-workshop/Readme.md

 ## Content:

-- kubeadm-init.sh --> Shell script to install cluster
+- kubeadm-init.sh --> Shell script to install cluster (RUN AS ROOT)
-- deploy-dashboard.sh --> deploy kubernetes-dashboard and service account
+- user-setup.sh --> initial setup for non root user (run as normal user)
-- user-setup.sh --> initial setup for non root user
+- deploy-dashboard.sh --> deploy kubernetes-dashboard and service account (as normal user)
 - dashboard-login-info.sh --> how to open the dashboard from your host machine (relevant for virtualbox config)

 ---